Beverly Marsh

 Beverly "Bev" Marsh is a fictional character created by Stephen King and one of the main characters of his 1986 horror novel It.
 The character is seen as a member of "The Losers Club" and a romantic interest of fellow members Bill Denbrough and Ben Hanscom.

-She is portrayed in the 1990 TV mini-series adaptation by Emily Perkins as a child and Annette O'Toole as an adult.
-She is portrayed in the 2017 film again and its 2019 sequel by Sophia Lillis as a child and Jessica Chastain as an adult.
+She is portrayed in the 1990 TV miniseries adaptation by Emily Perkins as the young version and Annette O'Toole as an adult.
+In the film adaptions of 2017 and the 2019 sequel, Sophia Lillis and Jessica Chastain portray Beverly Marsh as the younger and adult version, respectively.

 Fictional character biography

-Beverly Marsh was born on February 13, 1947 (novel); 1948 (TV mini-series) or 1976 (films).
+Beverly Marsh was born in 1947.
 She is the daughter of Alvin and Elfrida Marsh.
 Her mother's presence in her life differs among the three continuities.
-In the novel, Elfrida is present, but she is mostly too preoccupied with her job to be much of a parent to Beverly; however, she does have concerns about Alvin abusing her daughter, and even asks Beverly at one time if her father has ever touched her.
-In the TV mini-series, she is never seen or mentioned.
-A flashback in IT: Chapter Two reveals that Elfrida died when Beverly was young; her death is implied to have been a suicide due to mental illness, possibly postpartum depression.
-Alvin blames Beverly for her mother's death, and abuses her physically and sexually throughout her childhood.

 Beverly is a classmate of Ben Hanscom, who harbors a secret crush on her.
 Ben writes her an anonymous love poem which states, "your hair is winter fire, January embers, my heart burns there too."
-For most of the novel and adaptations, Beverly is led to believe that the poem was written by Bill Denbrough, who grows up to be a professional writer.
+Beverly is led to believe that the poem was written by Bill Denbrough, who grows up to be a professional writer.

 Beverly eventually joins "The Losers Club" and befriends Eddie Kaspbrak, Richie Tozier, Mike Hanlon and Stanley Uris.
-Beverly has her first encounter with Pennywise the Dancing Clown in her bathroom when she hears voices coming from her sink chanting "We All Float Down Here".
+Beverly has her first encounter with Pennywise in her bathroom when she hears voices coming from her sink chanting "We All Float Down Here".
 A balloon-like construct begins growing from her sink and bursts, covering her bathroom with blood.
 Beverly's screams attract the attention of her father, who cannot see the blood.
 She confides in The Losers Club, who can all see the blood and help her clean the bathroom.